lionup/lionup.github.io/index.md

 <br>

 Lecturer (Assistant Prof) in Economics at the University of Essex
-Research Fellow at the Institute for Fiscal Studies.
+Research Associate at the Institute for Fiscal Studies.
 My research interest is in macro-labour.
 Email: <a href="mailto:{{ site.email }}">{{ site.email }}</a>